 Add Google Analytics to WordPress by adding the code to the theme header

 To connect Google Analytics to your WordPress website you can choose this method.
-This is the recommended method if you do not want to compromise the loading speed by adding more plugins(Though not all the plugin slower down the load speed of the website).
+This is the recommended method if you do not want to compromise the loading speed by adding more plugins(Though not all the plugins slower down the load speed of the website).

 For this method, you need to paste the Analytics code to the theme’s header.php file.
-I would recommend you to create a child theme and customize with codes on the child theme.
+I would recommend you to create a child theme and customize it with codes on the child theme.
 So that you do not lose any codes when the theme updates.

 After creating the child theme activate the theme ( Also you can do it on the main theme if you do not want to create a child theme).